 Attention is the gatekeeper of our memories.
 If you can’t get the audience to sit up and pay attention, your presentation will soon be forgotten.

-In her webinar, Using neuroscience to create presentations with lasting impact, Dr. Carmen Simon, cognitive scientist and cofounder of Rexi Media, emphasized the importance of attention when forming new memories.
+In her webinar, Using neuroscience to create presentations with lasting impact, Dr. Carmen Simon, cognitive scientist and founder of Memzy, emphasized the importance of attention when forming new memories.
 According to Simon, one of the best ways to win attention is to insert a “cut” every three minutes.

 Attention is definitely mandatory to people remembering the right things, and not just random things.